OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 or [purchase a Microsoft 365 plan]( https://www.microsoft.com/en-us/microsoft-365/buy/compare-all-microsoft-365-products).
 - [Registry-Key](https://aka.ms/teams-toolkit/office-addin/registry-key) (Please follow the README in the registry folder)
-   - Click Registry link and will download a .zip, then operate the .bat file according to README.
+   - Click Registry link and will download a .zip.

        ![](./images/registry-key-zip.png)

+   - Then operate the .bat file according to README.

        ![](./images/registry-key-content.png)